JackyLin97/academic-kickstart/content/en/post/llm-hyperparameters-documentation/index.md

 ## Introduction

-Behind the powerful capabilities of large language models (LLMs) is a series of complex hyperparameters working silently.
+<span style="font-size: 0.9em;">Behind the powerful capabilities of large language models (LLMs) is a series of complex hyperparameters working silently.
 Whether you're deploying a local inference service like vLLM or calling OpenAI's API, precisely tuning these parameters is crucial for achieving ideal performance, cost, and output quality.
-This document provides a detailed analysis of two key categories of hyperparameters: **Generation (Sampling) Parameters** and **Deployment (Serving) Parameters**, helping you fully master their functions, values, impacts, and best practices across different scenarios.
+This document provides a detailed analysis of two key categories of hyperparameters: **Generation (Sampling) Parameters** and **Deployment (Serving) Parameters**, helping you fully master their functions, values, impacts, and best practices across different scenarios.</span>
 ---

 ### Part 1: Generation (Sampling) Parameters — Controlling Model Creativity and Determinism